In this article, we are going to delve into page builders’ capabilities.

 This is where templates come into play.

-One of the strengths of builders and themes depends on the quantity and quality of available templates.
+One of the characteristics that show us the quality of page builders is the quality and quantity of available templates.

 In our case, Divi and Elementor offer good remittance.